Nothing but Trouble (1991 film): Plot

-While hosting a party in his Manhattan penthouse, financial publisher Chris Thorne meets beautiful lawyer Diane Lightson, and agrees to escort her to consult a client in Atlantic City the following day.
-Two of Thorne's clients, boisterous Brazilian billionaire siblings Fausto and Renalda Squiriniszu, overhear Chris planning the road trip with Diane and invite themselves along.
+While hosting a party in his Manhattan penthouse, financial publisher Chris Thorne meets beautiful lawyer Diane Lightson, and agrees to escort her to consult client Howard Suntz in Atlantic City the following day.
+Two of Chris's clients, boisterous Brazilian billionaire siblings Fausto and Renalda Squiriniszu, overhear Chris planning the road trip with Diane and invite themselves along.
 During the trip, the Squiriniszus urge Chris to take a scenic detour off the drab New Jersey Turnpike, which ultimately places them in the dilapidated village of Valkenvania.
 After running a stop sign and subsequently attempting to outrun pursuing chief of police Dennis Valkenheiser, the group is captured and taken before his 106-year-old grandfather, Judge Alvin "J.P."
 Valkenheiser.
-At their hearing, Chris' dismissive and disrespectful attitude offends the Judge, and the yuppies are locked in a hidden room under the courthouse to be judged the next day.
-They later overhear the Judge mercilessly executing a group of convicted drug dealers in a deadly roller coaster nicknamed "Mr. Bonestripper".
+At their hearing, Chris's dismissive and disrespectful attitude offends Judge Valkenheiser, and the yuppies are locked in a hidden room under the courthouse to be judged the next day.
+They later overhear Judge Valkenheiser mercilessly executing a group of convicted drug dealers in a deadly roller coaster nicknamed "Mr. Bonestripper".

 Invited upstairs for dinner, the quartet learns that Judge Valkenheiser is detaining them due to his deep and longstanding grudge against "bankers", which he considers Chris to be.
-The Judge explains that in 1917, a financier from New York swindled his grandfather into mining out the town in exchange for shares in the now defunct United Coke Company, subsequently impoverishing both the family and the town.
-The group attempts an escape, but the Judge's massive mute granddaughter Eldona captures Chris and Diane.
+Judge Valkenheiser explains that in 1917, a financier from New York swindled his grandfather into mining out the town in exchange for shares in the now defunct United Coke Company, subsequently impoverishing both the family and the town.
+The group attempts an escape, but Judge Valkenheiser's massive mute granddaughter Eldona captures Chris and Diane.
 The Squiriniszus escape by jumping through a window, and make it to the edge of the property before encountering a waiting Dennis.
 Noticing that Dennis seems stressed and overworked, the Squiriniszus talk him into abandoning his dead-end life and career by escaping with them.

-A series of trick hallways and booby traps land Chris and Diane in an attic room filled with IDs and news clippings, where the couple discover that Alvin has been using the house to capture and terminate undesirables—especially bankers—since the 1890s.
+A series of trick hallways and booby traps land Chris and Diane in an attic room filled with IDs and news clippings, where the couple discover that Judge Valkenheiser has been using the house to capture and terminate undesirables—especially bankers—since the 1890s.
 During another escape down a series of slides, Diane lands in the property's salvage yard, where she meets and befriends Judge Valkenheiser's severely deformed grandchildren Bobo and L'il Debbull, who are barred from living in the house.
-Chris, still in the house, sneaks into the Judge's bedroom to explore, but the Judge discovers and attacks him.
-While attempting to flee from the Judge, Chris collides with Eldona.
+Chris, still in the house, sneaks into Judge Valkenheiser's bedroom to explore, but Judge Valkenheiser discovers and attacks him.
+While attempting to flee from Judge Valkenheiser, Chris collides with Eldona.
 Judge Valkenheiser ceases his attack and declares Chris must marry Eldona per "house policy".